How to Calculate Mahalanobis Distance in R

 Example: Mahalanobis Distance in R

-Use the following steps to calculate the Mahalanobis distance for every in a dataset in R.
+We will use the following steps to calculate the Mahalanobis distance and identify outliers within a sample dataset in R.

 #create data